enthdegree/mt8113/documentation/boot.md

  - On the Kobo MT8113 we apparently only have the one Download Mode: the one that BROM runs, unsecured, before the preloader/LK is loaded into SRAM.

 ## mtkclient and Download Mode
-bkerler published an exploit called kamakiri that disables SLA and DAA checks for devices with those enabled.
+bkerler published an exploit called kamakiri that disables SLA and DAA checks for devices with those enabled.[1]
 While BROM is waiting for a DA, if you upload a Kamakiri payload in a specific context and specific way, then the Kamakiri payload will execute, disable those SLA & DAA checks and jump back to some type of download mode.
 The details aren't very important here since the Kobo's MT8113 doesn't have those protections enabled.

-Even though we don't need kamakiri, mtkclient is still useful to build on.
+Even though we don't need kamakiri, mtkclient is still useful to build over.
 "stage2", shipped as part of mtkclient, takes the place of a DA.
 When you run `mtk.py stage` on a host PC, that script waits for the MediaTek BROM in Download mode to appear as a USB device.
 `mtk.py` then handshakes with the BROM, uploads & runs the kamakiri payload even though we didn't need it, then uploads & executes stage2 on the device.